Site icon Circuit Ideas for You

 Ever wondered how fog horns make that deep, spooky sound?

-It uses electronics to make the low, rising and falling fog horn noise.
+In the same way, this Fog Horn Circuit is a small sound-making device that uses electronics to produce the low, rising and falling fog horn noise.

-People use these circuits for fun projects or to learn about electronics.
+Moreover, people use these circuits for fun projects as well as for learning electronics.

 Circuit Working: